oasis-tcs/mqtt/contributions/EMQX/mqtt-over-quic-cn/mqtt_over_quic_single_stream_CN_1.md

 ### 6.5.3 Client Reconnection After Session Determination

-Once the client determines which transport carries the session, the client MUST NOT attempt to re-establish the session on the other transport:
+Once the client determines which transport carries the MQTT session, the client MUST NOT attempt to re-establish the MQTT session on the other transport:

-1. If the QUIC session wins and the TCP/TLS transport is closed, the client MUST NOT re-open the TCP/TLS transport for this session.
+1. If the MQTT session over QUIC wins and the TCP/TLS transport is closed, the client MUST NOT re-open the TCP/TLS transport for this session.
 The client MUST use the QUIC transport exclusively.
-2. If the TCP/TLS session wins and the QUIC transport is closed, the client MUST fall back to TCP/TLS and MUST NOT re-attempt QUIC for this session unless explicitly reconfigured by the application or user.
+2. If the MQTT session over TCP/TLS wins and the QUIC transport is closed, the client MUST fall back to TCP/TLS and MUST NOT re-attempt QUIC for this session unless explicitly reconfigured by the application or user.
 3. If the client receives `MQTT.DISCONNECT` with Reason Code `0x8E` on a transport (MQTT 5.0 only), the client MUST close its local stream on that transport and MUST NOT send a new CONNECT on it for this session.